Kata Tüttő

 Kata Tüttő (born 28 February 1980) is a Hungarian politician, economist and public servant, President of the European Committee of the Regions since February 2025.
 Formerly, she has served as Deputy Mayor of Budapest from 2019 to 2024.
-She now serves as the President of the European Committee of Regions and assumed office in February of 2025.
+She now serves as the President of the European Committee of Regions and assumed office in February 2025.

 Education

 She started school in Charlottesville, Virginia, USA, where her physicist father, István Tüttő, lived due to his work.
 After moving back to Hungary, she attended Alkotás Street Elementary School, and then from 1994 to 1998, she was a student at Tamási Áron Elementary School and High School in Budapest.
 She joined the Socialist Party of Hungary before graduating.

 Between 1998 and 2003, she obtained a degree in economics from the Faculty of Finance and Accounting of the Budapest Business School, majoring in finance and financial institutions.
 In 2005, she obtained a degree in international relations from the Zsigmond Király College, majoring in European studies.

 Between 2005 and 2010, she studied at the Corvinus University of Budapest, majoring in market analysis, minoring in health economics and technology analysis, where she obtained a degree in economics.